 Young KOLs – Target Millenials

 If you launch your perfume brand in China, you should better target millennials and young consumers.
 To do so, Bvlgari decided to use famous KOLs among Chinese youth.
-For instance, the Chinese millennials want to purchase brands they feel close to.
+For instance, Chinese millennials want to purchase brands they feel close to.
 How?
 By being represented.
 Having a Chinese model or a local KOL that people can identify with is a key strategy.